sitebricks/sitebricks.github.com/src/main/resources/pages/restful-webservices.markdown

 <meta noindex>

-#summary Building web services over http (i.e. web resources without templates).
+# RESTful Web Services

-# Web Service
+This guides shows you how to build web services over HTTP.

 If you followed the getting started guide, then you know how to map pages to URLs and if you did the five minute tutorial, you know how to create Java methods that handle incoming HTTP requests like GET and POST.
 For standard HTML use cases this is plenty.
 Sitebricks also allows you to serve arbitrary types of content via the same mechanism.
 These may be images, json objects, XML or just about anything else you might want to expose via an API.

-This kind of resource is typically called a Restful web service.
+If this is served or constructed dynamically, this kind of resource is called a web service.

-## No templates
+### No templates

 The syntax for configuring web services is very similar to web pages, the exception being that you do not have an accompanying HTML template: